 About Chicken Do Pyaza

-It is important to note that dishes like these are best enjoyed when cooked with a slight kick of heat.
+My chicken do pyaza recipe has a medium level of spiciness which is balanced with a subtle hint of sweetness from the onions.
+Please note that dishes like these are best enjoyed when cooked with a slight kick of heat.
 Mild versions may not provide the same depth of flavor and overall taste experience.

 What Kind of Chicken Is Best to use?